Hi, I need help designing designations for a company. The staff is relatively small and has a tenure in the company of 18 to 20 years.

 Hi Parinaaz,

-1. Nature of industry, and business
+1. Nature of industry and business

-2. Nature of job
+2. Nature of the job

 3. Function

-4. Job profile - a detailed one will help you to understand the depth of the position and then name it
+4. Job profile - a detailed one will help you understand the depth of the position and then name it

 5. Role clarity, reporting